jewettaij/visfd/doc/doc_crop_mrc.md

 This will allow you to add extra voxels (of brightness *B*) before and after the image in the X,Y,Z directions.

+As of 2022-2-03, the resulting image will be saved in an MRC file in mode 2 (32-bit floats).

 ### Example 1